Image credit Herald Sun.

 Making an Impact on the inaugural WAFL Season

-But just last year in the inaugural season of the Australian Football League Women’s (AFLW), Erin made the decision to return to Adelaide to play Aussie Rules Football after two decades out of the game and put her hand up to be drafted.
-She was quickly drafted to the Adelaide Crows and named as Co-Captain for the first season of the national women’s competition that would have 8 teams.
+But just last year in the inaugural season of the Australian Football League Women’s (AFLW), Erin made the decision to return to Adelaide to play Aussie Rules Football, after two decades out of the game and put her hand up for the draft.
+She was quickly drafted to the Adelaide Crows and became Co-Captain for the first season of the 8-team national women’s competition.

 In her first year playing AFL since she was a 13-year-old girl (the only girl in the team at the time) dominating the junior’s competition in Adelaide, Erin returned with a bang.

 Not only did she help the Adelaide Crows win the inaugural Australian Football League Women’s season.
 She also had some amazing personal highlights and completely dominated the competition.